AndersDeath/diary2/000-current.md

 # 12 April - Wednesday - Yerevan - 195 day of immigration

 Today I was coding for whole day and it was quite cool.
 I also did some coding trainings. unfortunately I had to work on DR SMILE's tasks.
 I did one minor improvement for eleventy though.
 I also was reading a lot about new law that turns all men in Russia to slaves.
 Military slaves I would say.
 This is ridiculous.
 Sometimes I really cannot understand them.
 They are crazy bastards.
-I think that Russia and our society are very close to revolution
+I think that Russia and our society are very close to revolution.
+This kind of shit is impossible to handle.